allbombson/fakebank-v1/README.md

 7. Run `php artisan db:seed` to seed your test database with premade data to get you started.

-8. Serve the project via local server.
+8. Serve the project via local server details in Part 2.

+### Part 2

+1. Set public as your root dir for files.

+2. Syslink or Alias /uploads to /storage/app/public/uploads/.
+EG: Alias /uploads "C:/Users/allbombson/Desktop/XAMPP/htdocs/storage/app/public/uploads/" in my Apache config

 ## Credits
 allbombson (Thomas Lane)